TonyQi25/AlgoHealth/README.md

 - view progress of calories, carbs, protein and fats of any day user has logged.
 - shows progress bars and recommended values

+**Food Search and Daily Value Recommendation**
+- The user can search for a food and get back a wide variety of potential options.
+- After selecting a food and portion amount, the user can perform a Daily Value calculation to see how much of the Daily Value the portion represents as a percentage.

+**Installation**

+First download Intellij then go to https://github.com/TonyQi25/AlgoHealth and copy the link in the code dropdown.
+Create a new project by selecting "get from VCS" and copy the link in.
+Navigate to Main.java and run the file.

 **Feedback**
 -